Frequently Asked Questions and Important Things to Know.

 As well, non-resdients of Canada are required to sign a governing law and jurisdiction agreement prior to treatment by a physician at Student Health, as advised by the Canadian Medical Protection Agency.
 By signing this agreement, the international student agrees that "the Courts of the Province or Territory of Newfoundland and Labrador shall have exclusive and preferential jurisdiction to entertain any complaint, demand, claim, proceeding or cause of action, whatsoever arising out of treatment".
 In simple terms, any legal issues must be pursued in Newfoundland courts, and not in foreign territory.
 Without this signed agreement, a student cannot be seen at student health.

 As well, as of 2006, international students should note that StudentGuard Insurance covers ACUTE illness only, and NOT chronic conditions.

 2. Medical Records

-New students to MUN are encouraged to bring a copy of their medical records to the Student Health Centre.
+New students to MUN are encouraged to bring a copy of their medical records to the Student Wellness and Counselling Centre.
 This is especially important for students who: